vignesh14052002/KnowledgeBase/knowledge_base/AI/KnowledgeGraph.md

 This is the most popular method of retrieval, the natural language query is converted to cypher query using AI provided the knowledge graph schema

 ### Agentic Retrieval
-This is an extension of cypher Query retrieval technique, when the agent is not satisfied with the retrieved nodes, it can regenerate the cypher query, or nativate to nodes relative to retrieved nodes
+This is an extension of cypher Query retrieval technique, when the agent is not satisfied with the retrieved nodes, it can regenerate the cypher query, or navigate to nodes relative to retrieved nodes

 ### Heirachical Retrieval
 When the knowledge graph grows, the schema of the knowledge graph too grows depending on the type of data that were are storing, the llm which converts natural language query to cypher query maynot be able to interpret such large schema